Inc44/dotfiles/COMMAND.md

 - `--no-parent`: Do not download anything from the parent directory
 - `--page-requisites`: Download all the files necessary to properly display a web page
 - `--random-wait`: Wait between downloads to mimic human browsing
-- `--recursive`: Download the entire website
 - `--restrict-file-names=windows`: Modify filenames so that they will work in Windows as well
 - `-E`: Append .html to the extensions of HTML documents that do not have it
 - `-K`: Keep a backup of the original files before converting links
 - `-O path`: Specify the output directory
 - `-P path`: Set the directory prefix for downloaded files
 - `-U mozilla`: Identify as a Mozilla browser
-- `-e robots=off`: Ignore the robots.txt file
+- `-e robots=off`: Ignore the robots.txt file to ensure no restrictions on the content
 - `-k`: Convert links for offline viewing
 - `-l 10`: Set the maximum recursion depth to 10
 - `-m`: Mirror the entire site
 - `-p`: Download all necessary files to display the HTML page
-- `-r`: Enable recursive downloading
+- `-r`, `--recursive`: Enable recursive downloading

 `xprop`: Retrieve information about a window clicked in an X server environment